Four ‘wonders’ land in Lagos, set to revolutionise family holiday experiences this December

 According to the organisers, Wonderland Lagos is made up of four villages, all existing solely to deliver an overwhelming holiday experience of excitement and delight to guests.
 These villages include ‘Qatar Live in Wonderland Lagos’, ‘Christmas in Wonderland’, ‘Wonder X’ and ‘Wonderland Market’ all in one venue, Eko Energy City.

-“The different villages makes a wholesome experience for every individual; from the kids to the teens, young adults and even our mummies and daddies, everyone is definitely catered for in Wonderland Lagos,” he said.

-Also speaking at the launch event, Vinni, Co-founder Wonderland Lagos, expressed his excitement for the project as he noted that this is about to change the holiday experience in Lagos, Nigeria.
+Also speaking at the launch event, Vinni, co-founder Wonderland Lagos, expressed excitement for the project as he noted that this is about to change the holiday experience in Lagos.

-According to Vinni, Wonderland Lagos – the city that never sleeps would open doors to guests on 1st of December 2022 and run various activities across all four villages till January 2nd, 2023.
-“This is the biggest, never seen holiday experience coming to Lagos with this maiden edition and take on Africa at large,” he added.
+According to Vinni, Wonderland Lagos – the city that never sleeps-would open doors to guests on December and run various activities across all four villages till January 2, 2023 “This is the biggest, never seen holiday experience coming to Lagos with this maiden edition and take on Africa at large”, he added.

 The event which saw the attendance of HNIs and celebrities amongst which is Chimwemwe Chalemera, Country Director, Department for International Trade, British High Commission, Lagos who showed her support and that of the commission towards Wonderland Lagos 2022.